How to be a Good CatholicHow to be a good Catholic

 Opportunities to think about God and the life of Jesus are all around us!

-🤔 Think about Jesus’ great sacrifice for you in His suffering and death.
+🤔 Think about Jesus’ great sacrifice for you.

-If you have a favorite saint, you can learn more about her or him.
-Perhaps there is a saint you have heard about a few times and have always wanted to learn more.
-Spend some time learning more about him or her.
+If you have a favorite saint, learn more about her or him.
+Perhaps there is a saint you have heard of and have always wanted to learn more about.
+Spend some time learning more about this saint.

 This simple statement is not always easy to do!
 When you trust in God, you show Him that you are willing to let go of the hold you have on your life and place your life in His hands.
-By doing this, you show Him that do love and trust in Him.
+When you do this, you show Him that you do love and trust in Him.

 If this is difficult for you to do, pray about it.
 Ask God to help you to trust fully in Him.

-God gives each of us free will.
-He will not force Himself into your life.
-He waits, loving you, for you to invite Him in.
+God gives us free will.
+He does not force Himself into your life.
+He waits for you to invite Him in.
 He loves you so much that He died for you.
 He wants to be involved in your life with you, working together as a team.

 As you read the Bible and pray, you learn more about God.
 Tell Him about yourself, too.
 Yes, He already knows all about you, but He wants to have a relationship with you, so take some time to talk to Him about yourself, too.